SebastianGlavind/PhD-study/README.md

 ## Gaussian processes

 - [Gaussian process regression](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Gaussian-processes/GPR.ipynb).
 This tutorial introduces Gaussian process regression; first, in a single-output setting, and second, in a multi-output setting.
-For the single-output case, the tutorial implements a selection of different learning algorithms, and some of the capabilities of the open source software [GPy](https://sheffieldml.github.io/GPy/) shown for both cases.
+For the single-output case, the tutorial implements a selection of different learning algorithms, and some of the capabilities of the open source software [GPy](https://sheffieldml.github.io/GPy/) are demonstrated for both cases.

 ## Neural networks
 ....